Kiwoito Africa Safaris

 Highlights

 For those lucky enough to visit Katavi, the dry season – June to October – is by far the best time to see animals.
 The Katuma River is one of the few sources of water in the dry season and is the lifeline for large and small creatures when they congregate along the river to drink and bathe.
 Then, when the last lakes and swamps are drying, up to a thousand hippos at times would huddle together for that last bit of water.
-Large crocodiles can be seen basking in the sun or in the remaining mud pools.
+Large crocodiles can be seen basking in the sun or the remaining mud pools.

 Immerse yourself in the unparalleled splendor of Katavi National Park, where the untouched wilderness beckons and the untamed spirit of Africa reigns supreme.
 Experience a journey like no other, surrounded by the unspoiled wonders that make Katavi a gem in Tanzania‘s crown.